-One of the first things to learn in an introduction to international copyright law is that international copyright law doesn't exist!
-Each country has its own copyright laws (I call these domestic copyright laws) that apply to its own citizens, and also to the use of foreign content when used in one's country.
-This allows creators and content owners around the world and citizens of many countries to enjoy copyright protection in countries other than their own.
+International copyright law doesn't exist!
+Each country has its own domestic copyright laws that apply to its own citizens, and also to the use of foreign content when used in one's country.
+It allows creators and content owners around the world and citizens of many countries to enjoy copyright protection in countries other than their own.
 Read below for practical tips on addressing international copyright issues that you face.

 International Copyright Law and the Berne Copyright Treaty